The 100 Best Breakup Songs of All Time

-"Nothing Breaks Like a Heart,” by Miley Cyrus ft.
-Mark Ronson (2018)
+"Nothing Breaks Like a Heart" by Mark Ronson feat.
+Miley Cyrus (2018)

-Last year’s hit from superduo Miley Cyrus and Mark Ronson calls to mind a new-age Janis Joplin, and with its equal parts sad and catchy tune, the song is sure to make it to the top of your breakup songs playlist.
+The 2018 hit from superduo Mark Ronson and Miley Cyrus calls to mind a new-age Janis Joplin, and with its equal parts sad and catchy tune, the track is sure to make it to the top of your breakup songs playlist.

 This '98 hit pairs Lauryn Hill's soulful voice with lyrics that will lift you off the ground.
-With words like “Sacrificed too much and waited in vain/Gave up my power ceased being queen” Lauryn Hill and Mary J. Blige give you all the makings of an uplifting girl-power anthem, one that reminds you you're better off alone as a *queen* than unhappy in a relationship.
+With words like, "Sacrificed too much and waited in vain, gave up my power, ceased being queen," Lauryn Hill and Mary J. Blige give you all the makings of an uplifting girl-power anthem, one that reminds you that you're better off alone as a queen than unhappy in a relationship.